Xarenn/pyIntern/CsvReportProcessing/README.md

 ## Encoding

-We want to use utf-8 and utf-16 so it requires change one thing in code.
+We want to use utf-8 or utf-16 so it requires one change in code.

 Execution line: <code> create_ad_model_view("data-utf8.csv", "UTF-8") </code>